mecid/mecid.github.io/_posts/2023-04-11-mastering-canvas-in-swiftui.md

 }
 ```

 We can't draw an instance of *Text* or *Image* type directly.
-We should convert them into the format the draw function accepts using the *resolve* function on the *GraphicsContext* type.
+Instead, we should convert them into the format the draw function accepts using the *resolve* function on the *GraphicsContext* type.
 The *resolve* function returns us an instance of the *ResolvedText* or *ResolvedImage* types that allows us to tune the shading of the resolved object.

 You can use the *Canvas* type to draw not only text and images, but you can draw any SwiftUI view.
 But before, we should register them by using symbols closure while creating a canvas.
 Every SwiftUI view in the symbols closure should have its unique tag allowing us to resolve the view by id later in the renderer closure.